adamcrowe/dev-notes/JS/Execution/execution.md

 ### Global Execution Context
 * The global execution context is the default or base execution context.
 The code that is not inside any function is in the global execution context.
-* The global execution context performs two things: it creates a global object (the window object for browsers) and sets the value of `this` to equal to the global object.
+* The global execution context performs two things: it creates a global object (the window object for browsers) and sets the value of `this` to the global object.
 * There can only be one global execution context in a program.

 ### Functional Execution Context
-* Every time a function is invoked, a brand new execution context is created for that function.
+* Every time a function is invoked, a brand new execution context is created.
 Each function has its own execution context that is created when the function is invoked or called.
 * There can be any number of function execution contexts.
 Whenever a new execution context is created, it goes through a series of steps in a defined order (explained below).

 ### Eval Function Execution Context
-* Code executed inside an `eval` function also gets its own execution context. `eval` isn’t often used by JS developers.
+* Code executed inside an `eval` function also gets its own execution context. (`eval` isn't often used by JS developers.)

 # Execution Stack (Call Stack)
 * The Execution Stack is a stack with a LIFO (Last in, First out) structure, which is used to store all the execution context created during the code execution.